Ethanol Fuel and Lawn Mowers

 Will Fuel Stabilizer Help?

 If you live in an area where most or all of the gas has ethanol additives, there's still hope for running your gas-powered mower.
-With the use of fuel stabilizers, you can still safely run power equipment using ethanol fuel.
+With the use of lawn mower fuel treatment in the form of fuel stabilizers, you can still safely run power equipment using ethanol fuel.

 The stabilizer, specifically designed for use with ethanol fuel, prevents corrosion and removes water from the fuel.
 It will also clean the entire fuel system, including its most important parts: